annrpom/aoc2021/README.md

 - ansi-color
 - threading

-Which you can do with from DrRacket or with the following:
+Which you can do from DrRacket or with the following:
 ```
 $ raco pkg install --auto threading
 $ raco pkg install --auto ansi-color